cncf/techdocs/assessments/0009-iin-toto.md

 https://www.usenix.org/system/files/sec19-torres-arias.pdf
 https://www.usenix.org/conference/usenixsecurity19/presentation/torres-arias

-3. **Reference material**
+4. **Reference material**

-- Decide where reference docs for different implementations should live in the doc structure and where their sources live in the repo structure.
+The reference material currently in RTD is complete and well-structured.
+However, it is not immediately discoverable, and it is not clear that it applies only to the Python reference implementation.
+This can be made clear with proper indexing and labeling.

    - The doc roadmap should clearly identify and link to the existing generated pages as *reference* doc for the Python reference implementation.

-- The doc roadmap should also list and link reference docs for other implementations, such as auto-generated docs for the Go implementation: https://pkg.go.dev/github.com/in-toto/in-toto-golang.
+It should also list and link reference docs for other implementations, such as auto-generated docs for the Go implementation: https://pkg.go.dev/github.com/in-toto/in-toto-golang.
 (This doc is not at all parallel with the Python RTD reference doc - it is all in GitHub, and has no introductory or explanatory content, or navigational aids.)

-- As noted below, policy and procedures for documenting implementations need to be decided and published for contributors.
+There seems to be no plan for supplying similar reference doc for other implementations (such as auto-generated but very differently presented reference docs for the Go implementation: https://pkg.go.dev/github.com/in-toto/in-toto-golang).
+A documentation policy for implementers should be developed.

+   - Decide where reference docs for different implementations should live in the doc structure and where their sources live in the repo structure.
+Publish the policy and procedures for developers to document their implementations.

-4. **New user content**
+5. **New user content**

 - The [README for the main repo](https://github.com/in-toto/in-toto) looks like the intended starting place.
 This content should be surfaced as a separate **"Getting Started" document**, with a prominent pointer on the home page, such as the top menu item in the "Get Started" menu.
 We recommend moving all of this the doc to a documentation platform such as RTD.
 Put some brief introductory notes in the README that points the user to the documentation.